Time and

 Pallet Lift

-example from a distribution center shows how a standard pallet lift
+example from a distribution center showing how a pallet lift

-reduced cycle time by 14 – 20%, plus reduced the load on the spine by
+reduced cycle time for a simple lifting job by 14 – 20%, plus reduced the load on the spine by

 66%.